apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 that we can't do much about at the moment, though I'll be looking into it more for the eventual 1.0 release.
 Check the full README for known bugs and my current TODO!

+A few known quirks of running with this mod:
+* To get on top of the "main" elevator in Meridian Outskirts (to reach the Typhon Dead Drop), you'll likely either have to use Photo Mode to hit the elevator button, or go the long way around after moving the elevator to the bottom.

 Known Bugs
 ==========